 Caffeine: Can it help me lose weight?

-Caffeine may slightly boost weight loss or prevent weight gain, but there's no sound evidence that increased caffeine consumption results in significant or permanent weight loss.
+Caffeine alone won't help you slim down.
+It may slightly boost weight-loss efforts or help prevent weight gain, but there's no solid evidence that caffeine consumption leads to noticeable weight loss.

-Caffeine is found in many beverages, including coffee, tea, energy drinks and colas; in products containing cocoa or chocolate; and in a variety of medications and dietary supplements, including supplements aimed at weight loss.
+Caffeine is found in many beverages, including coffee, tea, energy drinks and colas, and in products containing cocoa or chocolate.
+It's also found in medications and dietary supplements, including supplements aimed at weight loss.

 Although research about the connection between caffeine and weight isn't definitive, there are a few theories about how caffeine might affect weight, including: